Apple cider vinegar (ACV) has been used for thousands of years for both health and medicinal purposes (1).

 Insulin sensitivity is a term used to describe how sensitive the body’s cells are to insulin.
 Ideally, our cells have a high sensitivity to insulin; meaning that our body can use glucose effectively and support stable blood sugar.

 A low sensitivity (or insulin resistance) means the body’s cells, muscles and liver don’t respond well to insulin, and aren’t able to use glucose for energy as effectively.
-This results in a buildup of glucose (sugar) in the bloodstream, and may lead to conditions like type 2 diabetes or weight gain.
+This results in a buildup of glucose (sugar) in the bloodstream, and may lead to developed health conditions.

 One small study found ACV to significantly improve post-meal insulin sensitivity in those with insulin resistance.
 Acetic acid found in apple cider vinegar was thought to be the reason behind this (4).